Arely2810/GAC-Langston-Ant-Project/js-1/README.txt

 Team GAC, Graciela Orozco, Arley De Leon, Christopher Bui

 Intro (including the algorithm used):
   An ant(triangle) crawls on a 2D grid (41x41) where each cell has a color (initially all black), and changes as the ant passes.
 The direction in which the ant turns is determined by the colors of square it is on.
-Black and red has the ant turn right while yellow and blue ahs the ant turning left.
+Black and red has the ant turn right.
+While yellow and blue has the ant turning left.
 Our program shows over 40,000 steps.

 Contents:
   styles.css